CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Ploppable-RICO-errors.md

 * `897729711.Savelovskiy_City_Davis_Data Button Destroyed` becomes:
   > https://steamcommunity.com/sharedfiles/filedetails/?id=897729711

-The put the link in your browser and you'll find the broken asset.
+The put the link in your browser, and you'll find the broken asset.
 Unsubscribe it and it should fix the problem.

 Note that for **Variant 2** you might be able to fix the asset if you created a local RICO setting for it: